 Accommodation Covid-19 update

-For students living in the BU accommodation portfolio, our current guiding principles are that:
+For students living in the BU accommodation portfolio, you can get more information from our Accommodation and Covid-19 safety measures webpage.

-If you are not living in the BU accommodation portfolio then you will need to contact your accommodation provider direct if you have any questions related to this matter.
+If you are not living in the BU accommodation portfolio then you will need to contact your accommodation provider directly if you have any questions related to this matter.

 Only available in BU accommodation, ResLifeBU is unique and is your pathway to a great student community and experience during your stay with us.
 To make your time the best it can be we deliver your ResLifeBU activities and services around three core principles: Social (the fun stuff), Wellbeing (looking out for your welfare) and Skills (helping you develop what you need for independent living).